davidoury/datalab-notebook/README.md

 ## Troubleshooting

-To destroy the `datalab` virtual box and start over again, run the following from a console with current directory set to `datalab-notebook`:
+To destroy the `datalab` virtual box and start over again, open a console/shell on the host, set the current directory to `datalab-notebook` and run the following:
 ```
 $ vagrant destroy -f datalab
 ```